natfme/natfme/README.md

 🤔 My experience is the projects developmented in misionTIC 2022, ConsultorioOnline and EnlazaMiLibro.

-💡  In my free time I practice karate, runnig and swimming.
+💡  In my free time I practice karate, running and swimming.

 ✨ I love astronomy, coffee and cats